 School will discuss this referral with you and, with your consent (permission), they may gather information from different professionals and services who know your child.

-Our Healthy Child Programme cannot make a referral for a child over the age of 6 years independently, but may be able to contribute relevant information to the referral alongside other services if requested.
+Our Healthy Child Service cannot make a referral for a child over the age of 6 years independently, but may be able to contribute relevant information to the referral alongside other services if requested.

 There may be a wait for the appointment, but the services already known to you and your child will still be able to support and advise on how to help your child in the meantime.